 Secondary Market Exchange of Transmission Congestion Rights

 With the exception of pre-assigned TCRs, Market Participants can exchange TCRs in any secondary market.
-ERCOT will accept hourly TCRs for any schedules.

 Transmission Congestion Right Value Under Physical Curtailment or Derating

 TCRs will retain their full value even in the event of physical curtailment or flow limitation below the megawatt quantity for which TCRs were defined on any given CSC path.